 29. Prepare Your Own Lunch/Snacks

-Saving money is one way of reducing your carbon footprint, specifically by using less money.
+Saving money is one way of reducing your carbon footprint, specifically by using fewer funds.
 A cost-effective green lifestyle is to prepare and cook your meals and bring them to work or school.
-This way, you can skip going to the cafeteria or dining out.
+This way, you can skip going to the cafeteria or dine out.

 30. Go Paperless

 The school or workplace are top places that consume large volumes of paper products.
-Do away with this habit that requires cutting of trees and using chemicals for paper production by going paperless.
-Going digital can also help you save time and money.
+Do away with this habit that requires cutting of trees and using chemicals for paper production by choosing to go paperless.
+At the same time, opting to go digital can help you save time and money.

 For the same reasons it’s also a good idea to apply for a paperless payday loan online.
 Don’t be concerned only about your problems today, but be also alarmed by the future problems of the whole planet.